 The Texas Supreme Court issued its opinion In re Stephanie Lee.
 This addressed whether a family court can refuse a mediated settlement agreement when the judge does not believe it is in the children’s best interest.
 The court held a judge may not reject an MSA believing it is not in the child’s best interest.
 This ruling strengthens the authority of mediated settlement agreements in a Texas divorce.
 If you face a divorce or custody lawsuit it may be worth considering using an MSA to craft a custody agreement.
+No matter the outcome of your divorce or child custody case you should hire an experienced family law attorney to represent you.

 What is a mediated settlement agreement?